muhaym/website/input/docs/handbook/views/view-location.md

 # View Location (IViewFor)

-View Location is a feature of ReactiveUI that allows you to associate Views with ViewModels and set them up Automagically.
+View Location is a feature of ReactiveUI that allows you to associate Views with ViewModels and set them up Automatically.

 ### ViewModelViewHost